 Soothe & Repair Red, Dry Skin

 Sunburn can leave your skin red, dry and raw.
-To repair dryness, reach for moisturizing oils and lotions that include soothing ingredients such as rosemary, arnica, rosehip and stone crop.
+To repair dryness, reach for moisturizing oils and lotions that include soothing ingredients such as rosemary, arnica and rosehip.
 And, steer clear of products containing petroleum, an ingredient that can lock in heat and exacerbate your symptoms.

 Hands off!
 It may be tempting, but don’t pull at, pick or exfoliate your sunburned skin.
 Why?
 It’s already shedding on its own.
 As your skin heals, healthy skin cells rise to the surface and the sun-damaged cells naturally flake and peel off.
-These new cells are delicate and susceptible to irritation: Picking and prodding will only make your sunburn look - and feel - worse.
+These new cells are delicate and susceptible to irritation: Picking and prodding will only make your sunburn look and feel worse and extend the time it takes the affected skin to heal.

 Apply A Vitamin C Serum

-One of the key culprits of premature aging is - you guessed it - sun exposure.
+One of the key culprits of premature aging is sun exposure.
 UV rays promote the production of free radicals, unstable and highly reactive molecules that cause damage to structural proteins like collagen and elastin.
 Without a stable structure, skin loses the volume, density and bounce associated with a youthful complexion.

 Get A Full Body Treatment